caderob/hacker-cheatsheet/01 Information Gathering/02 Active Information Gathering/03 Port Scanning with Nmap.md

-# Active Information Gathering

-## Port Scanning with Nmap
+# Port Scanning with Nmap

 Scanning an IP for the 1000 most popular TCP ports
 >``` shell